- Do you need a biscuit joiner?

 - Some inconsistency in the thickness of the biscuits.

-Biscuit joiners are power tools that serve a particular purpose: they cut slots into the wood, through which “biscuits” are inserted.
 Biscuits are flat wooden discs that when inserted into the slots secure two different slabs of wood together.
-With the combination of glue and the biscuit expanding with PVA glue to tightly clamp itself to both surfaces.
+The combination of glue and the biscuit expands with PVA glue to tightly clamp itself to both surfaces.

-Biscuit joiners have been around since the early 1960s when a Swiss woodworker named Hermann Steiner developed them.
-It was also Steiner who established the Lamello brand, which was responsible for some of the most highly-regarded professional biscuit joiners on the market.
+Additionally, it was Steiner who established the Lamello brand, which was responsible for some of the most highly-regarded professional biscuit joiners on the market.

-In principle, plate joiners are quite similar to angle grinders.
 Instead of the diamond or abrasive cutters found in angle grinders, however, the best biscuit joiners typically have a tungsten-carbide tip (TCT) blade.
-They also have steel “fences” that stabilize the unit and ensure evenly raised slots.

 Biscuit joiners are pretty rudimentary in function–they pretty much only let you cut slots into slabs of wood.
-Even so, this basic function allows for a pretty broad range of carpentry and woodworking tasks.
+Even so, this basic function enables for a pretty broad range of carpentry and woodworking tasks.

 Features to first consider